Demsey McKean: 2018 – 2019

 Due to injury that was caused in the Will Nasio fight, McKean had to take a year off from boxing due to ligament replacement in his left knuckle.
 Due to the injury, McKean had to turn down a lot of major international boxing fights including some in Canada for the Commonwealth title.
 In late 2018, McKean began to fight more international opponents with the first opponent being the Russian born Australian boxer and former IBO World title contender Victor Oganov.
 McKean won the fight by sixth round stoppage.
 McKean finished his 2018 with a fight against Nigerian born Australian and former IBF Pan Pacific champion Roger Izonritei.
 This is also the first Australian national title defence for McKean since winning the title the year prior.
 McKean won the fight by corner retirement with McKean successfully defending his Australian title.

 In March 2019, McKean made his in ring return.
-Originally he was scheduled to fight Brazilian Robson Bambu, however, due to visa issues he was replaced by Brazilian boxer and former WBO Latino champion Marcelo Luiz Nascimento.
+Originally he was scheduled to fight Brazilian Robson Bambu, however, due to visa issues he was replaced by Brazilian boxer and former WBO Latino champion Marcelo Nascimento.
 McKean won the fight by stoppage in the second round.
-McKean was originally booked to take on Solomon Haumono on 8 June 2019, however, Solomon Haumono withdrew from the fight.
-American Curtis Harper was originally going to be the replacement however Curtis Harper also withdrew.
+McKean was originally booked to take on Solomon Haumono on 8 June 2019, however, Haumono withdrew from the fight.
+American Curtis Harper was originally going to be the replacement until he also withdrew.
 In the end McKean fought Czech Republic boxer Dominik Musil.
 McKean won the fight by knockout in the second round.

 In September 2019, McKean was booked to fight for major regional title against Nigerian born Australian Patrick Eneanya for the vacant WBO African heavyweight title.
 The fight was in jeopardy when McKean was hospitalized the day of the fight.
-McKean did admit that he wasn't eating right indulging in junk food.
+McKean did admit that he wasn't eating right, indulging in junk food.
 However he was healthy enough to compete that day which led to him winning by sixth round stoppage, winning the WBO African title.
 A month after the fight, McKean got his first taste of rankings, receiving the WBO ranking in October 2019 and being ranked 14th.
 McKean finished his 2019 with a fight against Northern Ireland born Australian Scott Belshaw.
 McKean won the fight by third-round knockout.